narzullaev/Turn-On-and-Off-the-LED-light-using-Google-Assistant/README.md

 ![screenshot from 2018-09-10 19-04-48](https://user-images.githubusercontent.com/33327894/45294009-79b69f00-b52c-11e8-8db9-39615ffae422.jpg)

 Then, from the list of the services we will search for Adafruit.
 When we found adafruit we will click on it and we can see **Send data to Adafruit IO** aplet there.
-Next, we will fill in the fields (if you are did not connect your IFTTT to Adafruit IFTTT will ask you to connect to Adafruit first).
+Next, we will fill in the fields (if you did not connect your IFTTT to Adafruit IFTTT will ask you to connect to Adafruit first).
 You should be able to choose the **Feed name** from the list of feeds (which we have created earlier).
-Fill in the fields as follows:
+Fill in the fields as follows and click on **Create Action**:

 ![screenshot from 2018-09-10 19-11-40](https://user-images.githubusercontent.com/33327894/45294307-7bcd2d80-b52d-11e8-8a00-618666f6b524.jpg)

+After this step IFTTT will ask you to Review and Finish, click **Finish**.
+Now we are done with Turning On part.
+Next we should create another applet to trigger Adafuit to turn off the light.
+To do this, follow the steps above and fill in the fields accordingly.
+This time our aim is to create another applet to turn off the light, thus we will change **What do you want to say**: Turn on the light part to Turn off the light and other changes as follows:
+### **IF This** part
+ -**What do you want the Assistant to say in response?**: Okay.
+Turning on the light **to** Okay.
+Turning off the light.
+### **If That** part
+- (Adafruit)**Data to save**: ON **to** OFF